amitxv/PC-Tuning/docs/pre-install.md

 ## Convert to ISO

+> [!NOTE]
-This step isn't required if you are [installing using DISM Apply-Image (without a USB storage device)](#install-using-dism-apply-image-without-a-usb-storage-device).
-Use the command below to pack the extracted contents back to a single ISO which will be created on the desktop.
+> This step isn't required if you are [installing using DISM Apply-Image (without a USB storage device)](#install-using-dism-apply-image-without-a-usb-storage-device).

+ Use the command below to pack the extracted contents back to a single ISO which will be created in the ``C:\`` drive.

 ```bat
 "%OSCDIMG%" -m -o -u2 -udfver102 -l"Final" -bootdata:2#p0,e,b"%EXTRACTED_ISO%\boot\etfsboot.com"#pEF,e,b"%EXTRACTED_ISO%\efi\microsoft\boot\efisys.bin" "%EXTRACTED_ISO%" "C:\Final.iso"